OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 # Description

 These lines of code were written to analyse ASF, WNF, and CWD from different public domain databases as described in this report for WiLiMan_ID.
 The R code is intended to ensure the reproducibility of the results or, with slight modification, to be applied to other diseases in the databases used.
-R Code written by Ofosuhene O. Apenteng and help from Lene Jung Kjær.
+R Code written by Ofosuhene O. Apenteng.

 ## Getting Started